Kaçanoll River

 Kaçanoll River is a river in northeastern Kosovo in the Bajgora Hills near Bajgora.
 The river’s source is the confluence of two streams originating on the slopes of Mt.
 Bajrak, 1,600 m above sea level.
 The Kaçanoll flows southwards, nourished by streams from the Kopaonik Mountains, and ultimately flows through its namesake village of Kaçandoll.
-It ends in the village of Lupçi i poshtëm, where it flows into the Lab River.
+It ends in the village of Lupçi i poshtëm, where it flows into the Llapi River.
 The 88-km2 basin and 21.5-million-m3 water flow make it suitable for hydropower and reservoir operation.